spdegabrielle/clash/README.md

-clash - a wiki in racket using scribble.
+Clash - a wiki in racket using scribble.
 =====

 > _We plan to replace this wiki (eventually) with a wiki written in Racket, to which we will migrate the existing content._